PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image4.png"
 style="width:6.98in;height:1.25963in" />

-Metadata translations are the easiest to create, managed and integrate into a Power BI report.
-By leveraging the machine translation features of Translations Builder, you can add all the metadata translations you need to builder and test a Power BI report in a matter of seconds.
+Metadata translations are the easiest to create, manage and integrate into a Power BI report.
+By leveraging the machine translation features of Translations Builder, you can add all the metadata translations you need to build and test a Power BI report in a matter of seconds.
 As you will discover, adding metadata translations to your dataset is fairly straight-ahead and an essential first step.
 However, metadata translations rarely provide a complete solution by themselves.
 A complete solution will typically require going further to localize report labels.

 **Report label translations** provide localized values for text elements on a report that are not directly associated with a dataset object.
-Examples of report labels include the report title as well as section headings and button captions.
-Here are a few examples of report label translations in the live demo with the report title and navigation button captions.
+Examples of report labels include the report title, section headings and button captions.
+Here are a few examples of report label translations in the live demo with the report title and the captions of navigation buttons.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image5.png"